jtookoian-lab/meet-jennie-interactive/README.md

 # meet-jennie-interactive
 Get to know Jennie's and how she thinks about Enablement.
-This interactive game was coded by Canva.